cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/allocationpolicies/migration/VmAllocationPolicyMigrationDynamicUpperThresholdFirstFit.rst

 VmAllocationPolicyMigrationDynamicUpperThresholdFirstFit
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-.. java:constructor:: public VmAllocationPolicyMigrationDynamicUpperThresholdFirstFit(PowerVmSelectionPolicy vmSelectionPolicy)
+.. java:constructor:: public VmAllocationPolicyMigrationDynamicUpperThresholdFirstFit(VmSelectionPolicy vmSelectionPolicy)
    :outertype: VmAllocationPolicyMigrationDynamicUpperThresholdFirstFit

    Creates a VmAllocationPolicyMigrationDynamicUpperThreshold with a \ :java:ref:`safety parameter <getSafetyParameter()>`\  equals to 0 and no \ :java:ref:`fallback policy <getFallbackVmAllocationPolicy()>`\ .